aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 [![API Documentation](https://img.shields.io/badge/view-API_Documentation-blue.svg)](../../api/typescript/type-safe-api/index.md)
 [![Source Code](https://img.shields.io/badge/view-Source_Code-blue.svg)](https://github.com/aws/aws-pdk/tree/mainline/packages/type-safe-api)

+> Define your API's declaratively in a type-safe manner to reduce preventable issues and increase overall productivity.

 The _type-safe-api_ package provides a projen project type which allows you to define an API using either [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and a construct which manages deploying this API in an API Gateway.

 You can define your APIs using [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated client and server types, infrastructure, documentation, and automatic input validation.